yurtsiv/mooncake/README.md

     if 3 == 2:
       "3 is equal to 2"
     else:
-      "3 is no equal to 2"
+      "3 is not equal to 2"
   }
 ```

 **Functions**

 ```
-# The last statement of a function body is what this function will return
+# The last statement of a function body is what the function returns
 let add = (x, y) -> {
   let sum = x + y
   sum